-Please look through the above-linked website carefully.
+If you scroll down and click on any of the components of the water cycle, you will get comprehensive information on that reservoir.
 Note the dramatic difference in water capacity of different reservoirs.
-Try to remember at least the order of magnitude of the specific reserves since such quantitative perception can be quite useful in sustainability analysis.
+Try to remember at least the order of magnitude of the specific water reserves, since such quantitative perception can be quite useful in sustainability analysis.

 In nature, the hydrological cycle is well-balanced, and fluctuations of environmental water stocks are reversible.
 But when some of the parts of the system are interfered, resilience of the system may be jeopardized.
 This can happen when the anthropogenic water consumption cycle is plugged in to the natural water cycle.
 The main troubles currently experienced because of mismatch of the anthropogenic and natural cycles include:

 - chemical pollution of surface waters and groundwaters;